fivebillionmph/m223a-class-project/Jake/readme.md

 #### Additional Notes
 - Large data sets can cause function to crash due to lack of memory space
-- edf data rakes a long time to read
+- edf data takes a long time to read